30. Fall Creek

 Primary old growth features

-Attractive low-elevation riparian forest heavily impacted by multiple fires.
+Once abundant riparian old growth heavily impacted by multiple wildfires.

 Description

-The trail has been heavily impacted by the Clark, Jones and Gales Fires over the last 20 years, including large areas of moderate and high severity burns.
+Almost the entire length of trail has been heavily impacted by multiple 21st century wildfires (Clark, Jones, Gales and Bedrock Fires) including large areas of high severity fire.
 Heavy snow in 2019 caused extensive treefall and opened up the canopy in the lower segment.
-Long-term camping now appears to be common.

 How to get there